Power management: Processor level techniques

 Intel VRT technology split the chip into a 3.3V I/O section and a 2.9V core section.
 The lower core voltage reduces power consumption.

-Heterogenous computing
+Heterogeneous computing

 ARM's big.LITTLE architecture can migrate processes between faster "big" cores and more power efficient "LITTLE" cores.

 Operating system level: hibernation

 When a computer system hibernates it saves the contents of the RAM to disk and powers down the machine.
 On startup it reloads the data.
 This allows the system to be completely powered off while in hibernate mode.
 This requires a file the size of the installed RAM to be placed on the hard disk, potentially using up space even when not in hibernate mode.
 Hibernate mode is enabled by default in some versions of Windows and can be disabled in order to recover this disk space.

 In GPUs

 Graphics processing unit (GPUs) are used together with a CPU to accelerate computing in variety of domains revolving around scientific, analytics, engineering, consumer and enterprise applications.

 All of this comes with some drawbacks, the high computing capability of GPUs comes at the cost of high power dissipation.
 Much research has been done over the power dissipation issue of GPUs and many techniques have been proposed to address this issue.
 Dynamic voltage scaling/dynamic frequency scaling (DVFS) and clock gating are two commonly used techniques for reducing dynamic power in GPUs.